OneBusAway/onebusaway-android/REBRANDING.md

 **Arrival Information**

-Valid values are `0` and `1` - The way that estimated arrival information is shown to the user.
+Valid values are `0` and `1` - The default way that estimated arrival information is shown to the user.
 There are two options, as defined in `BuildFlavorConstants`:
     * `ARRIVAL_INFO_STYLE_A = 0` - The original OneBusAway presentation of arrival info to the user, with small rows sorted by estimated arrival time
     * `ARRIVAL_INFO_STYLE_B = 1` - The presentation of arrival info created by York Region Transit/VIVA for their forked version of OBA, which groups arrival times by route, and shows scheduled arrival times - see [their apps here](http://www.yorkregiontransit.com/en/ridingwithus/apps.asp)

+No matter which default is defined, users can change the sorting style by using the "Sort by" button in the action bar.

 <img src="https://cloud.githubusercontent.com/assets/928045/8015719/0681c99a-0ba9-11e5-8f7b-9116f9bcc773.png" width="384" height="362" align=center />